noahfraiture/coma/README.md

 - Image rendering in the terminal (covering various protocols, though not all terminals support them).
 - HTML page for a dynamic topology similar to what Neo4j provides.

 ### Commands
 We could add more command options beyond the current selection:
 - Forms
-- Full html page
+- Full HTML page
 - Regex patterns inside the texts with some useful preset

 ### Options
-It's important to improve the usability of the tool with these options :
+It's important to improve the usability of the tool with these options:
-- Output of different format, it would be useful to have csv, json and maybe more
+- Output of different formats, it would be useful to have CSV, JSON, and maybe more.
 - Proxy
 - Cookies and header